What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 The gum between two teeth is called interdental gum.

-There is two more part of gingiva or gum that I want to explain because it is necessary to understand.
+There are two more parts of gingiva or gum that I want to explain because they are necessary to understand.

 Free gingiva (gum)

-The part of gum which is stuck up and is not anchored to the teeth is called free gingiva.
+The part of the gum that is stuck up and is not anchored to the teeth is called free gingiva.

 Gingiva crevice/sulcus